 In recent years, ECOWAS member states have faced extraordinary burdens from outbreaks of infectious diseases.
-The Regional Centre for Surveillance and Disease Control (RCSDC) was created to improve preparedness and response efforts against future public health emergencies across all ECOWAS member states. more…
+The Regional Centre for Surveillance and Disease Control (RCSDC) was created as an Agency under the West African Health Organisation (WAHO) to improve preparedness and response efforts against future public health emergencies more…

 Professor Stanley Okolo